javier-caparo/Udacity-DevOps-Capstone-Project/README.md

 ## Do this first

-- On AWS console set you region to "us-west-2".
+- On AWS console set your region to "us-west-2".
 We are using the resources of that Region.
 If you are going to use another region , check your AMIs and availability to use EKS on your regions with eksctl.

 - Create an S3 bucket and upload  the file "cluster.yaml" ( located at eks\cluster.yaml).
 It will be used in our Jenkins Pipeline to create the CLuster Creation.

-## Install Ubuntu Jenkins Sonarqube server ( both services in the same server)
+## Install Ubuntu Jenkins Sonarqube server ( both services are running in the same server in our case)
 1. Execute the Ubuntu Jenkins Sonarqube CloudFormation template located at  "cnf-templates\ec2-jenkins.yml" to get an Ubuntu EC2 instance
 - this template configure your EC2 in a security group with permission to :
 - 22 -->ssh
 - 8080 --> Jenkins
 - 9000 --> Sonarqube
 - 80 --> nginx ( in case you want to configure nginx as reverse proxy with SonarQube)
-- 3000 --> our app expose port in case you want to test the docker image right there.
+- 3000 --> our app exposed port in case you want to test the docker image right there.

-- Also, this template already installed the last java version ( java 1.8) & git on the server.
+- Also, this template already installed the latest java version ( java 1.8) & git on the server.

 2. Wait that your instance is created on CloudFormation and at EC2 service wait that is running and ready.

-3. Connect by console you your new EC2 instance
+3. Connect by console to your new EC2 instance.

 4. Create a “sh” file and copy the lines at "cnf-templates\jenkins-req.sh" to install all requirements to run Jenkins and docker.